-- 775 To properly evaluate the probability of lava flow inundation, an estimate of expected lava flow lengths is required.
-8 Several methods exist to estimate the most likely length of a lava flow.
-For example, at Etna Favalli et al. (2005) observed a linear relationship between the altitude of the main vent and the maximum possible length of the associated flow.
-Another method is based on the empirical relationship between the average effusion rate during an eruption and the length of the flow (Walker, 1973).
-Alternatively, expected cooling-limited flow lengths can be calculated using a thermo-rheological model, such - 780 as FLOWGO (Harris and Rowland, 2001), that use theoretical flow cooling and crystallization properties to estimate the point at which forward motion is no longer rheologically possible (Rowland et al., 2004; Wright et al., 2005).
+To properly evaluate the probability of lava flow inundation, an estimate of expected lava flow lengths is required.
+Several methods exist to estimate the most likely length of a lava flow.
+At Etna, Favalli et al. (2005) observed a linear relationship between the altitude of the main vent and the maximum possible length of the associated flow.
+Another method is based on the empirical relationship between the average effusion rate during an eruption (i.e., mean output rate, MOR: total volume erupted divided by the duration of the eruption; Harris et al., 2007) and the length of the flow (Walker, 1973).
+Alternatively, expected cooling-limited flow lengths can be calculated using a thermo-rheological model, such as FLOWGO (Harris and Rowland, 2001).
+This approach uses theoretical flow cooling and crystallization properties to estimate the point at which forward motion is no longer rheologically possible (Rowland et al., 2004; Wright et al., 2005).
 Here, at Piton de la Fournaise no clear relationship was found between lava flow length and vent elevation.
-Due to the great changes in slope within the Enclos (<3° in the Enclos Fouqué to 35° in the Grandes Pentes area), and the presence of deep valleys on the volcano flanks, no clear relation was found between effusion rate and lava flow run out lengths as calculated with the FLOWGO model. - Given the high number of lava flows, it is instead possible to compute the probability that a pixel at a given distance from the vent will be hit by lava from the lava flow length frequency distribution of the historical flows.
-To generate this, we measured the long axis (as a proxy for the length) of all counted lava flows (Fig. S1).
-Inside the Enclos, the lava flow length distribution frequency is obtained for all the known mapped flows since 1931 and until 1997, 2010 and 2016, as well as until the end of 2019 (Fig. 5a).
-For the Hors Enclos lava flows, we extended the database to all flow units that have been mapped by Bachèlery and Chevallier (1982), even if they are not dated, which gave us a total of 43 lava flows to work with (see also Di Muro et al., 2012; Principe et al., 2016; Fig. 5a, Fig. S1).
-For each relevant time period, the number of lava flows reaching a given length is then converted into a lava flow length probability distribution in %/km, From this, the probability for a point downslope at a certain distance from a vent, to be reached by lava, is calculated (Fig. 5b).
+Due to the great changes in slope within the Enclos (<3° in the Enclos Fouqué to 35° in the Grandes Pentes area and then back to <10° at the coast), and the presence of deep valleys on the volcano flanks, no clear relation was found between MOR and lava flow length.
+Neither was it possible to simulate a relationship by obtaining run out lengths over a range of effusion rates using FLOWGO, as each slope condition, or changes between different conditions, changes the relationship.
+However, given the high number of lava flows, it was instead possible to compute the probability that a pixel at a given distance from the vent will be "hit" by lava from the lava flow length frequency distribution of the historical flows.
+To generate this probability function, we measured the long axis (as a proxy for the length) of all counted lava flows (Fig. S1).
+Inside the Enclos, the lava flow length distribution frequency is obtained for all the mapped flows since 1931 and until 1997, 2010 and 2016, as well as until the end of 2019 (Fig. 5a).
+For the Hors Enclos lava flows, we extended the database to all flow units that have been mapped by Bachèlery and Chevallier (1982), even if they are not dated.
+This gave us a total of 43 lava flows to work with (see also Di Muro et al., 2012; Principe et al., 2016; Fig. 5a, Fig. S1).
+For each time period, the number of lava flows reaching a given length was then converted into a lava flow length probability distribution in terms of %/km.
+From this probability distribution, the probability that a point at any given downslope distance from a vent will be reached by lava can be calculated (Fig. 5b).